 Head back inland to Habarana in the Cultural Triangle.
 Spend the next two days exploring the awe-inspiring historic sites in this region, from the 5th-century fortress-palace and astonishing views atop Sigiriya Rock to Dambulla Cave Temple which boasts 2,000-year-old murals and ancient statues of Lord Buddha.
 Another favourite is to visit the medieval citadel Polonnaruwa – children will love to meet the modern-day monkey population.

-Today, you will travel to a coconut plantation which is a little over an hour away from Bandaranaike International Airport for your final night in Sri Lanka.
-Explore the estate, relax by the pool, and enjoy a delicious last meal under the stars.
+Today, you will travel to a Negombo which is just half an hour from Bandaranaike International Airport for your final night in Sri Lanka.
+Explore the lagoon, relax by the pool, and enjoy a delicious last meal under the stars.

 Day 12 Airport